Long Strange Trip: Home video release

 The film was made available on the Blu-ray, DVD and other digital formats on November 9, 2018.
 The two-DVD release features commentary from Amir Bar-Lev and editor John Walter.
 The third disc of the three-DVD Deluxe Edition contains footage of the Grateful Dead's May 24, 1970 performance at the Hollywood Festival in England.

 Soundtrack album

 The documentary's soundtrack album Long Strange Trip contains songs compiled from various live and studio recordings by the band, many of which had been previously released.
 There are two versions of the album – one with two CDs, and another, available only from Amazon.com, with three CDs.
 It was released on May 26, 2017.
-The longer version of the album will be released as a six-disc vinyl LP on August 4, 2017, in a limited edition of 2,500 copies.
+The longer version of the album was released as a six-disc vinyl LP on August 4, 2017, in a limited edition of 2,500 copies.

 Critical reception

 Stephen Thomas Erlewine wrote on AllMusic, "Like the film, the Long Strange Trip soundtrack skips entire portions of the Dead's history because it focuses on the bigger picture.
 Some eras are soft-peddled and some classic songs are missing but by threading in studio cuts with the live tracks, this gives a good idea of everything the Grateful Dead did and why they matter."